menuclose

 Pamela Anticole

-Serving PA OH & Beyond
+Serving Pittsburgh PA & Beyond

-Pamela will photograph your baptism, birthday party, anniversary, bar/bat mitzvah, or wedding in a documentary style learned as a newspaper photojournalist.
-It is her focus on real, natural relationships and ability to anticipate emotional candid moments that bring sensitivity to her work as a documentary photographer.
-Pamela is located in the Wexford area of Pittsburgh, PA and available for family photography within 45 miles of downtown Pittsburgh.
-She also offers photography education for parents both online and on location in person in the Pittsburgh area.
+Pamela will photograph your baptism, birthday party, anniversary, bar mitzvah, or wedding in a documentary style learned as a newspaper photojournalist.
+It is her focus on real, natural relationships and ability to anticipate emotional candid moments that bring sensitivity to her work as a documentary photographer in Pittsburgh.
+Pamela is located in the Wexford area of Pittsburgh PA and available for professional photos within 45 miles of downtown Pittsburgh.
+She also offers photography education for parents both online and in person in the Pittsburgh area.